Wallpaper-Engine-Team/wallpaper-engine-faq/docs/en/crash/battleye.md

 * [BattlEye Support](https://www.battleye.com/contact/)

 On some systems, BattlEye will terminate Wallpaper Engine for no apparent reason and this is not something we can prevent as BattlEye is a rather intrusive anti-cheat which is able to terminate any application on your computer without notifying you.
-In these cases, BattlEye will need to investigate the issue on your system as its a faulty behavior in their software.
+In these cases, the BattlEye developers will need to investigate the issue on your system as its a faulty behavior in their software.